Registration procedure for courses

 Advantage: simple

-Disadvantage: Students who need or want to take a specific course to complete their studies may have to study for 1-2 semesters longer, which puts financially disadvantaged students at a disadvantage.
+Disadvantage: Students who need or want to take a certain course to complete their degree programme may have to study 1-2 semesters longer, which puts financially disadvantaged students at a disadvantage.

 Many registrations - few participants

-In some courses there are discrepancies between the number of students registered on StudIP and the number of students actually participating, which is often significantly lower.
-This makes planning and holding the courses more difficult and costs time and money.
-In addition, interested students may not be able to participate because it is not possible to move up.
-This general problem arises from the registration procedures for university courses.
-There are several options for achieving an improvement under the given conditions:
+In some courses, there are discrepancies between the number of students registered on StudIP and the number of students actually taking part, which is often significantly lower.
+This makes it difficult to plan and organise the courses and costs time and money.
+In addition, interested students may not be able to take part as it is not possible to move up.
+This general problem arises from the university's enrolment procedures for courses.
+There are several ways to achieve an improvement under the given conditions:

 Provisional registration

 Only provisional registration is possible in StudIP.
-A final registration is made by the teachers.
-The teachers ask for feedback by email after a reasonable period of time as to whether the student is actually participating.
-If not, the students are asked to unsubscribe.
+A final registration is made by the lecturers.
+After a reasonable period of time, the lecturers will ask for re-registering students by email to confirm whether they have actually taken part.
+If not, the students are asked to deregister again

 Advantage: Legally unproblematic, as the action remains with the students.